 - Diabetes, circulation problems or weakened immune systems

 - A nail syndrome (genetic disorder)

 You may also make yourself more susceptible to fungal infections and yellow toenails if you take part in athletic activities.

 Wearing the same shoes every day, especially if you sweat excessively and do not allow your shoes to air out between uses, can promote fungal and bacterial infections, which can lead to discolored toenails.
 This is why most athletes wear comfortable, breathable shoes and can go through several pairs in a year.

 Yellow Toenails vs. Yellow Nail Syndrome

-Yellow toenails should be taken seriously and checked out by a podiatrist, but they should not be confused with a rare genetic disorder called Yellow Nail Syndrome.
+This condition should be taken seriously and checked out by a podiatrist, but they should not be confused with a rare genetic disorder called Yellow Nail Syndrome.

 Yellow Toenails Treatment Options For You